Awarded at our Annual General Meeting

 Robert J. Boyer Award

-In 2001, the Conservancy established the Robert J. Boyer Award to honour individuals who demonstrate significant commitment to the cultural and historical heritage of Muskoka.
+In 2001, the Conservancy established the Robert J. Boyer Award to honor individuals who demonstrate a significant commitment to the cultural and historical heritage of Muskoka.
 The award is named after Bob Boyer, a local historian with a life-long commitment to the unique cultural heritage of Muskoka.

 Wayland Drew Natural Heritage Award

 The Wayland Drew Natural Heritage Award is presented to honor a man who truly loved wilderness and natural places.
 His commitment to the natural world carried into his work as a writer, teacher, and environmentalist.
 He authored 12 books, taught almost 20 years, and spearheaded a major environmental conference.
 In 1992, Wayland Drew was presented with the Lieutenant Governor's Award for Conservation presented by the Conservation Council of Ontario.
 Sadly we lost Wayland to ALS in Dec of 1998.

 With the support of the Drew family, the Muskoka Conservancy initiated the Wayland Drew Natural Heritage Award to reward individuals who exemplify environmental leadership, by promoting stewardship, conservation, environmental education or awareness of Muskoka's natural heritage.